dgroomes/stackoverflow-look-back/README.md

 * [ ] Remove the viewer with a standalone "Search UI".
 I've already implemented a good deal of this effort in `search-ui/`.
       It is a single-page app built with Next.js and the posts data lives in Algolia.
 The UI uses Algolia's sophisticated component library.
 I'm impressed with the developer experience of Algolia (and I also notice the price tag $$$).
+* [ ] Handle case insensitivity in the search result highlighting.
+Unfortunately I this means the algorithm has to be changed considerably.
+Something to do with carrying a pair of "the original text section" and a "normalized (lowercased) text section" and somehow preserving case in the original phrase.
+Maybe regex are the right choice but then I have to escape the regexes if the matched term has regex special characters (which maybe they never do?).

 ## Finished Wish List items